espressomd/espresso/doc/sphinx/running.rst

 .. math:: \vec{r}_{i+1} = \vec{r}_i + \min(\gamma \vec{F}_i, \vec{r}_{\text{max_displacement}}),

-while the maximal force is bigger than ``f_max`` or for at most ``steps`` times.
+while the maximal force/torque is bigger than ``f_max`` or for at most ``steps`` times.
 The energy is relaxed by ``gamma``, while the change per coordinate per step is limited to ``max_displacement``.
 The combination of ``gamma`` and ``max_displacement`` can be used to get a poor man's adaptive update.
-Rotational degrees of freedom are treated similarly: each particle is rotated around an axis parallel to the torque acting on the particle.
+Rotational degrees of freedom are treated similarly: each particle is rotated around an axis parallel to the torque acting on the particle, with ``max_displacement`` interpreted as the maximal rotation angle.
 Please be aware of the fact that this needs not to converge to a local minimum in periodic boundary conditions.
 Translational and rotational coordinates that are fixed using the ``fix`` and ``rotation`` attribute of particles are not altered.